software-students-fall2022/python-package-exercise-project-3-team-11/README.md

     password = generator.generate_password()
     ```
 ### Encode Password
-- The `encryptFunction` function can encrypt a password with any length.
+- The `encode_password` function can encrypt a password with any length.
 - The encryption follows the following rules given a string:
 	1. reverse the string
 	2. swap the char pairs